gnowledge/gnowledge.github.io/publications.md

 ---

-### Extending Concept Mapping to Concept Lattices for Representing Biology
+### Extending Concept Mapping to Lattices for Representing Biology
 Meena Kharatmal, "A Proposal to Extend Concept Mapping to Concept Lattices for Representing Biology" in Summer School on “Methodology of task design – How to construct exercises for learning”  Technische Universität Dresden, Dresden, Germany , 22 – 27 September 2014.
 [Download PDF file](assets/A-Proposal-to-Extend-Concept-Mapping-to-Concept-Lattices-for-Representing-Biology-2014.pdf)